Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/mqtt_yaml.jpg)

 Save the file and Navigate to the Developer Tools section.
 Reload the "All YAML Configuration.

-open the dashboard User Interface (Lovelace in my case) to create a gauge card:
+Open the dashboard User Interface (Lovelace in my case) to create a gauge card for temperature and another for humidity:

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/HA_guage_card.jpg)